ubc-minetest-classroom/realterrain/README.md

-# RealTerrain Lite (v.0.1.2)
+# Real Terrain (v.0.2.0)
 A Minetest mod that brings real world Terrain into the game (using freely available DEM tiles).
 Any image can actually be used which allows for WorldPainter-style map creation using any paint program.
 This is a lightweight version of [bobombolo's realterrain](https://github.com/bobombolo/realterrain) mod, focusing on map generation from bitmap raster images only.

 ### Examples:

 The following three examples were generated from grayscale DEM (Digital Elevation Model) maps found online.
-The [Skybox Mod](https://content.minetest.net/packages/sofar/skybox/) by Auke Kok was used to enhance the look of the terrain.
+The [Skybox Mod](https://content.minetest.net/packages/sofar/skybox/) by Auke Kok was used to enhance the look of the terrain in the screenshots.

 #### The Himalayas